IBM/knative101-eventing/step1/README.md

     - data: the data to be posted to the target, in json format.
     - sink: the URI messages will be forwarded on to.
 Here we `Kind` and `name` to specify a Knative Service `event-display`, which we just created.

-    Create the CronJobSource `cronjobs` by running below command:
+    Create the CronJobSource `cronjobs` by running the following command:

     ```text
     kubectl apply -f cronjob.yaml
     ```

-    Expected output:
+    The expected output is:
     ```
     cronjobsource.sources.eventing.knative.dev/cronjobs created
     ```